kursatcoskun/RFIDCardReader/README.md

 # RFIDCardReader
-RFID RC522 ile .NET bağlantısı ve uygulaması
+.NET connection with RFID RC522 and sample application